eduardofilo/RG350_adam_image/README.md

 #### Applications force closing

-If the application or emulator that we were running crashes, it can be forced to close by pressing the key combination `Power + Select`.
+If the application or emulator that we were running hangs, it can be forced to close by pressing the key combination `Power + Select`.
 It is important to press the keys in that order, that is, press a little before `Power` and without releasing it then press` Select`.
 If this key combination does not work either, hold down the `Power` key for a few seconds to cause a controlled shutdown of the console.